yakiimoninja/baiken/README.md

 </details>

 ## **Command**: `/register`.
-**Registers or removes all slash commands in the current server or every server the bot is in.** \
+**Registers or removes all slash commands in the current or every server the bot is present.** \
 _**This command works only for owners.**_
 <details open>
     <summary>Show example.</summary>